MagdaWicik/currency-converter-react/README.md

 ## Used features

-HTML, CSS, JavaScript (ES6+), React, BEM convention, Git
+HTML, CSS, JavaScript (ES6+), React, BEM convention, Git, Styled Components, React Hooks

 ## Description

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-On this website you can convert PLN to EUR and USD based on the exchange rate on March 17, 2023.
+On this website you can convert PLN to any currency based on the current exchange rate.

 ![gif](./src/images/convertergif.gif)